 In order for our water system to stay financially healthy, water rate increases, like cost increases for everything else, are inevitable.
-A rate study was performed by the Rural Community Assistance Partnership (RCAP).
-As a result, the following rate increase will be effective May 1, 2024 and will appear on the June 2024 bill.
+As a result, the following rate increase will be effective with the June 2025 meter read and billed in August 2025.
+Please note that The Little Hocking Water system will no longer offer tiered rates.